 If you asked a guy what he prefers – heavy makeup vs no makeup, and 9 times out of 10 you’ll hear that no makeup is way more attractive and appealing.
 Why?
 Because, it’s the natural beauty.
 But we know that it doesn’t come naturally all the time, right?

 Not even talking about days when you just don’t want to dedicate 30 minutes to your eyeliner alone.
 Maybe you’re just not into bright, colorful looks or perhaps you want to look neat and polished for a job or an interview.
 Either way, natural-looking makeup is an option you’ll want to have in your arsenal of makeup looks.

 It’s an easy style to wear as well — you won’t have to worry about touch-ups or getting red lipstick on your teeth.
-Follow these 8 steps to get a flawless, natural makeup look in no time.
+Follow our tutorial to get a flawless, natural makeup look in no time.

 Feeling a little uncomfortable?
 Make sure you’ve checked The Makeup Basics: How to Wear Makeup If You Have Absolutely No Clue What You’re Doing first.

 1) Let your skin shine through